More about Laminate Flooring

 Where Should I Lay Laminate Flooring?

-This type of wood laminate flooring is suitable for every room of the house, from the dining room to the bathroom.
+From 6mm laminate flooring to 12mm laminate flooring, this type of floor is suitable for every room of the house, from the dining room to the bathroom.
 It’s even a popular option for commercial buildings such as offices or shops, which see a lot of footfall.

 Because it’s more water resistant than solid wood, kitchen laminate flooring is a good option for a room which usually sees a lot of mess.
 The same applies for bathroom laminate flooring, which is both quick to clean and easy to replace should the worst happen.
 However, if you aren’t after a wooden look, the best laminate flooring could be tile as it is often preferred for bathrooms as they replicate the look of tiles.